Follow live coverage on Twitter: #JailbreakSec

-Join some of the world's best security researchers as they talk about vulnerabilities in security tools at the only computer security event held at a production brewery.
-Attendance is limited to 100 to keep the Security Summit small and encourage conversation between speakers, attendees, and sponsors.
+Join some of the world's best security researchers as they talk about (RE)volutionary Security, covering topics from Ghidra to advanced macOS malware techniques at the only computer security event held at a production brewery.
+Attendance is limited to 150 to keep the Security Summit small and encourage conversation between speakers, attendees, and sponsors.

 Come participate in the talks, the conversation, and the beer!

 Jailbreak Brewing Company